 MPI makes referrals to the Attorney General's Medicaid Fraud Control Unit (AG-MFCU) when there are indicators of criminal Medicaid fraud.
 MPI and AG-MFCU work together on joint investigations by sharing resources and information that will lead to successful administrative or criminal prosecution.

-The Medical Services unit conducts claims and medical record reviews on a variety of health and human services, including acute care utilization, hospital utilization, nursing facility utilization, research and detection, and pharmacy lock-in.
+The Medical Reviews unit conducts claims and medical record reviews on a variety of health and human services, including acute care utilization, hospital utilization, nursing facility utilization, research and detection, and pharmacy lock-in.
 The division also provides clinical consultation to the General Investigations, Audit, and Inspections divisions on dental, medical, nursing, and pharmacy services.

 Medical Reviews is comprised of: